File Transfer Time Calculator

 | Protocol overhead | TCP/IP headers, USB framing, error correction | 5-15% of theoretical speed |

-| File system overhead | Small files have more overhead than large files per byte | Significant for thousands of small files |
+| File system overhead | Small files need more metadata operations per byte | Dramatic for thousands of small files |

-| Network congestion | Shared bandwidth with other devices and users | Varies - can halve effective speed |
+| Network congestion | Shared bandwidth with other devices and users | Can halve effective speed |

 | WiFi interference | Distance, walls, other networks on same channel | 20-60% speed reduction typical |